Tiny-Earth/DemoSite/site/src/inclusive.md

 ### Mitigate Biases and Assumptions
 Identities aren’t the only thing that influence outcomes in STEM.
 Biases and assumptions matter, too.
 For example, biases and assumptions affect how we rate people, which can have consequences for hiring decisions and advancement.

 Let’s examine hiring studies as one example of bias affecting outcomes.
-In one study (Moss-Racusin et al., 2012) 127 biology, chemistry, and physics faculty at six top US research universities received a student resume for a lab manager position.
+In one study [Moss-Racusin2012-cm](@cite) 127 biology, chemistry, and physics faculty at six top US research universities received a student resume for a lab manager position.
 Each resume was randomly assigned a gendered name: “Jennifer” (female) or “John” (male).
 Otherwise, the applications were identical, and each evaluator saw only one version.
 Faculty then evaluated the student’s competence and hireability and proposed a salary.

 What results would you predict?
 Click here to find out what happened!